Gifted and Talented

 For children younger than kindergarten, please contact the Office of Exceptional Education at (615) 687 - 4551, x665702.
 For children in kindergarten through eighth grade at Metro Schools, there are three pathways to qualify for Encore services:

 1. ANNUAL ENCORE ASSESSMENTS: Encore typically assesses eligible 4th – 6th grade students in the fall using the Cognitive Abilities Test™ (CogAT®) Screening Form.
-Encore typically assesses eligible Kindergarten students in the spring using the Naglieri Nonverbal Ability Test® – Second Edition (NNAT2).
-Kindergarteners are referred for this screening by school data teams based on benchmarks in reading and math or gifted characteristics.
+Encore typically assesses eligible Kindergarten - 2nd grade students in the spring using the Naglieri Nonverbal Ability Test® – Third Edition (NNAT3).
+Kindergarteners - 2nd grade students are referred for this screening by school data teams based on benchmarks in reading and math or gifted characteristics.
 Qualification for Encore services is determined based on a comparison of overall student performance on these assessments by grade level.

 ABOUT YSN: THE YOUNG SCHOLARS OF NASHVILLE PROGRAM

 Young Scholars of Nashville, or YSN, is the name of the talent development program for MNPS students in Kindergarten through 8th grade.
 The goal of YSN is to identify and nurture advanced academic potential in elementary and middle school students.
-For 2017 - 2018, YSN classes are expanding to multiple schools.
+Availability of YSN classes depends on the school site.

 If you have any questions about the Young Scholars of Nashville (YSN) program, please connect with the Advanced Academics Resource Teacher (AART) at your child's school.